 “Max weight size 11 kg (24.25 lbs)75 х 34 х 22.4 cm (29.5 x 13.38 x 8.82 inch)

 Babies who weigh no more than 11kg/24,25 lbs and not more than 75 cm/2.46 feet tall can travel using the onboard bassinet.”
-Airplanes havea limited amount of bassinet seats available.
+Airplanes have a limited amount of bassinet seats available.

-Norwegian bassinet
+Norwegian

 There are are a limited amount of bassinets on board the Dreamliners (B787) and they are available on long haul flights only.
-The dimensions are: height 17.8cm x Depth 36.8 cm x Width 81.3cm.
-Maximum age is 9 months and maximum weight is 12 kg.
-Note: Norwegian are currently only offering short haul routes due to Covid-19 impacting travel.

 PORTER AIRLINES